darennie/person_detection_git/README.md

 ```terminal
 @python3 /home/pi/person_detection/restart.py
 ```
 Follow the instructions within the terminal to save and exit as appropriate.
 Once this is complete the restart.py will run on the reboot of the RPi.
+Please note that the path to the file must be adjusted to suit the user's directory.